hwayne/learntla/content/temporal-logic/operators/index.md

 ## Liveness

 Whenever we write invariants, we're saying "for an arbitrary state, this will never happen."
 And this has been very useful.
-But there's a trivial system that matches _any_ such case: make sure the initial conditions are correct and then do nothing at all.
-Safety only tells us something that's true of any moment in any behavior.
-Sometimes, we want to ask a question about the behavior itself.
-Most often this is "will this eventually do what we want?"
+But safety only tells us that bad things won't happen.
+Sometimes, we want to ask a whether good things _do_ happen.
 Will the trade eventually happen?
 Does every thread at some point get priority?
 Does our algorithm _finish_?

-We call these properties "Liveness".
-And to answer these questions, we use the following new operators.
+We call these properties _Liveness_.
+And to answer specify these temporal properties, we use a few new operators.

-### []
+### `[]`

 `[]` is probably the most important operator and the one we're least likely to use. `[]` means _always_: `[]P` means that P is true for all states.

 Basically, an invariant.
 When you put `P` in the invariant box, TLC interprets that as the temporal property `[]P`.
 The only difference is that TLC is hyper-optimized to handle invariants, so the entire invariants box is basically a convenience thing.
 So while `[]` implicitly powers all of our invariants, we almost never need to write it explicitly.

-### <>
+### `<>`

 `<>` means _eventually_: `<>P` means that for every possible behavior, at least one state has P as true.
 For example, the following code is wrong under the temporal property `<>(x = 1)`